tlhumphrey2/IC/README.md

 # IC
-This is the github repository for IC
+This is the github repository for IC.
+Created on 2018/08/08